-The purpose of retries feature is to provide, for the user, the capability of retrying a transmit request in case of failure, when a node tries to reach another node, either on normal DATA frame or on REPLY REQUEST frame.
+The purpose of the retries feature is to provide, for the user, the capability of retrying a transmit request in case of failure, when a node tries to reach another node, either on normal DATA frame or on REPLY REQUEST frame.

-The maximum of retries is programmable through MR[3:0] of the Transmit Control Register (0x01).
-When a channel is enable - bit CHTx= 0 of Message Length & number associated, can be read in the Transmission Status Register (0x05).

-Status Register, a 4-bit counter is loaded with MR[3:0].
-At each attempt, this counter will be count-down.
-To 0, an IT TE is set in the Interrupt Status Register (0x09), and the transmission is stopped.
+The maximum number of retries is programmable through MR[3:0] of the Transmit Control Register (0x01).
+When a channel is enable - bit CHTx = 0 of Message Length and Status Register, a 4-bit counter is loaded with MR[3:0].
+At each attempt, this counter will count-down to 0, an IT TE is set in the Interrupt Status Register (0x09), and the transmission is stopped.

-MR[3:0]=1 indicates 1 retry, hence 2 transmission attempts will be performed (see Table 2.).
-The number of retries performed, as well as the current channel
+MR[3:0] = 1 indicates 1 retry, hence 2 transmission attempts will be performed (see Table 5, "Retries," on page 28).
+The number of retries performed, as well as the current channel number associated, can be read in the Transmission Status Register (0x05).